zhexiao/ezhost/docs/project_lists.rst

 Project Lists
 ===============

-In here, i will show you all exist projects in ezhost.
+In here, i will show you all exist projects.

 Wordpress with LNMP
 -------------------------------------------------------